I have a secret: I have borderline personality disorder.

 I know, from empirical evidence, being in a stable relationship is something I am capable of.
 As I write this, I am twenty-eight years of age, and have already spent five of those years (between the ages of twenty-one and twenty-six) in a relationship—a relationship that was happy, healthy and stable for much of its duration.
 Yes, that relationship ended—but not because of my BPD.
 In fact, for most of that relationship, after getting the therapy I needed, I experienced little-to-no BPD episodes.
 Thanks to therapy, and developing a certain level of trust with my partner, I was able to stop ‘splitting’ on him.

 For those uninformed, ‘splitting’ is a defence mechanism: an unconscious attempt to avoid perceived abandonment.
-Fear of abandonment is BPD’s signature symptom.
+Fear of abandonment is the signature symptom of borderline personality disorder.
 When someone with BPD ‘splits’, they will often shift from idealizing their partner to devaluing them.
 All-or-nothing thinking is a symptom of BPD; seeing the world in shades of grey can be challenging for us.
 In ‘classic’ cases, when this ‘split’ happens, it is not uncommon for the person experiencing the ‘split’ to break up with their partner.
 If we end things first, it will not be as painful—that is the idea.

 This push and pull—from being idealized and put on a pedestal, to being devalued and broken up with—would undoubtingly be distressing for the other person.
 But, speaking for myself, as a ‘quiet’ BPD patient I have never broken up with my partner due to a ‘split’.
 When I ‘split’, I just become a clingy fuck.
 And then I hate myself for it.
 In fact, I am so afraid of abandonment, I tend to stay in relationships even when they are no longer healthy.
 I am too anxiously attached to break up with a partner due to a ‘split’.
 And, perhaps, too empathetic—if I am being a little kinder to myself.